study-ORCATech-cloud/docker-labs/Compose/LAB03-EnvironmentConfig/README.md

 Learn how to handle sensitive configurations securely.

-1. Use external secrets providers
+1. Use Docker secrets for sensitive information
 2. Implement different secrets for different environments
-3. Best practices for sensitive data
+3. Follow best practices for sensitive data

-## Files Included
+## Getting Started

-- `docker-compose.yml` - Base configuration for all exercises
-- `docker-compose.override.yml` - Development overrides
-- `docker-compose.prod.yml` - Production configuration
-- `/exercise1` - Basic environment variable examples
-- `/exercise2` - .env file implementations
-- `/exercise3` - Multi-environment setup
-- `/exercise4` - Secrets management examples
+1. Review the main `docker-compose.yml` file and identify the TODOs
+2. Read the README.md in each exercise directory for specific instructions
+3. Implement the required environment configurations
+4. Test each exercise following the instructions provided

 ## Commands Reference